Lincoln West Optimist Club

 LWOC is one of five clubs in Lincoln.
 Those clubs together make up the Star City Optimist Youth Foundation which built and operates the Optimist Sports Complex just off Highway 77 south of the city.
-LWOC members are ardent supporters of Foundation programs which include Homer's Heroes baseball for handicapped youth, Pitch, Hit and Run and Punt, Pass and Kick programs and Fun Day in the Park.
+LWOC members are supporters of Foundation programs which include: Homer's Heroes Baseball; Pitch, Hit and Run; Punt, Pass and Kick; and Fun Day in the Park.

 Charter member Dick Van Horn helped organize the club and had the foresight to pursue the idea of leasing a club site while Branched Oak Lake was still under construction.
 The new Lodge, built and dedicated in 1995 is named in his honor.

-Lincoln West sponsors a Halloween activity at the Lodge in October, a Holiday program for youth from the Lighthouse in December, and a movie for foster children in March.
+Lincoln West sponsors a summer picnic for Big Brothers Big Sisters, a Holiday party for youth from the Lighthouse in December, and a movie for foster families in March.
 The August Duck Pluck Fundraiser provides tickets to the Lincoln Childrens' Zoo for many youth who might not otherwise be able to have that experience.